Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Conclusion

 \section{Conclusion}

 In this paper, we focus on the intersection of Algorithmic Collective Action and Differential Privacy.
-Specifically, we investigated how privacy-preserving training using DPSGD affects the ability of a collective to influence model behavior through coordinated data contributions.
+Specifically, we investigate how privacy-preserving training using \dpsgd affects the collective’s ability to influence model behavior through coordinated data contributions.
 Our key contributions are a theoretical characterization and empirical validation of the limitations that differential privacy imposes on collective action, highlighting how the collective's success depends on the model's privacy parameters.
-We further evaluated empirical privacy through membership inference attacks and observed that the collective's presence in the training data can provide some privacy benefits.
-More broadly, this work offers a novel perspective on the societal implications of using privacy-preserving techniques in machine learning, highlighting important trade-offs between individual data protection and the capacity for collective influence over decision-making systems.
+More broadly, this work offers a novel perspective on the societal implications of using privacy-preserving techniques in machine learning through privacy cost analysis, highlighting important trade-offs between individual data protection and the capacity for collective influence over decision-making systems.

-Having established and characterized the tradeoff between DP and ACA, there are several promising directions for future work that might shed further light on the relationship between these two concepts.
-This includes a examination of alternative DPSGD design choices, such as the choice of clipping threshold or privacy accountant.
-Another direction of research is to investigate the potential of using activation functions specifically designed for privacy-preserving training, which are shown to improve the privacy-utility trade-offs~\citep{papernot2021sigmoiddp} and could also enhance the collective's success under differential privacy.
+Having established and characterized the trade-off between DP and ACA, there are several promising directions for future work that might shed further light on the relationship between these two concepts.
+This includes an examination of alternative \dpsgd design choices, such as the choice of clipping threshold or privacy accountant.
+Another direction is to investigate the potential of using activation functions specifically designed for privacy-preserving training, which are shown to improve the privacy-utility trade-offs \cite{papernot2021sigmoiddp} and could also enhance the collective's success under differential privacy.